CumulusNetworks/cldemo-automation-chef/README.md

 Chef Automation Demo
 ====================
 This demo demonstrates how to write a set of cookbooks using Chef to configure switches running Cumulus Linux and servers running Ubuntu.
-This manifest configures a CLOS topology running BGP unnumbered in the fabric with Layer 2 bridges to the hosts, and installs a webserver on one of the hosts to serve as a Hello World example.
+This manifest configures a Clos topology running BGP unnumbered in the fabric with Layer 2 bridges to the hosts, and installs a webserver on one of the hosts to serve as a Hello World example.
 When the demo runs successfully, any server on the network should be able to access the webserver via the BGP routes established over the fabric.

 This demo is written for the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant) reference topology and applies the reference BGP numbered configuration from [cldemo-config-routing](https://github.com/cumulusnetworks/cldemo-config-routing).